bvalosek/billy-sql-postgres/README.md

 });
 ```

-Queries will be queued and executed as soon as the client connects.
+Queries are all queued and executed via connections from the internal
+connection pool on the `pg` global object.

 ## Injectables